 Sam Cordner - Student Support Coordinator

-Sam is a rising junior at Columbia University majoring in Political Science and French.
+Sam is a rising senior at Columbia University majoring in Political Science.

-After meeting Andrew early in his freshmen year Sam was keen to get further involved with Project Rousseau.
-Since then, Sam has worked with us as an intern both during the summer and academic year.
-Sam has been extensively involved in supporting individual students, including those who are returning to education or undergoing particularly difficult personal circumstances.
+Sam has worked with us an intern both during the summer and academic year.
+He has been extensively involved in supporting individual students with higher needs, including those returning to education.

 Alejandro Zarate - Regional Director